Special Considerations for Precision Tube Cutting & High-Pressure Applications

 However, swirling, eddying, or buffeting can also occur when the tubing in fluid dispensing systems must perform under high pressure, such as in chromatography testing systems.
 These are systems where components of a mixture are separated to prepare for another use or to measure the relative proportions of the different components.

-Therefore, part 3 of the series takes a closer look at the implications of high-pressure applications that use precision tubing in fluid dispensing systems.
+Therefore, part 3 of the series takes a closer look at the implications of high-pressure applications that use precision tube cutting in fluid dispensing systems.

 What to know about tubing used in high-pressure liquid dispensing systems